 Answers to the following questions help to bring out the full force of the arguments:

-2. The purpose of speech is the good of society; can it not sometimes happen that the good of society is promoted more by a lie than by the truth, for instance, to save an innocent man's life or to avert war?
+sometimes happen that the good of society is promoted more by a lie than by the truth, for instance, to save an innocent man's life or to avert war?
 The trouble with this argument is that it can be extended to include murder or any other crime if done for similar reasons.
 It is the familiar refrain: the end justifies the means.
 A lie may avert a particular evil, but always brings a greater evil in its train, the loss of mutual trust among men.
 And who is to draw the line between the cases in which lying would be allowable and those in which it would not?

 3. Could not the natural law itself indicate certain circumstances in which the truth should not be expected and lying would be lawful?
 These circumstances would be either publicly known or private to the speaker.
 If publicly known, they form part of speech and all understand what the symbols mean in these circumstances, so that there is no lie; thus we know what "not guilty" means in a court of law.
 But to serve the purpose of deception for which lying is advocated in the objection, these circumstances would have to be private to the speaker.
 It is precisely in such circumstances that the rights of others are usually involved and the knowledge of the truth is particularly necessary for society.
 Suppose a man were allowed to lie when in extreme difficulty; since we can never be sure whether he is in extreme difficulty or not, we can never trust him.
 A man who has once been caught lying in a matter of any consequence can never be fully trusted again.